ChamiLamelas/Music_Tab_Project/README.md

 py tabReader.py C:\\Users\\Chami\\Desktop\\test_tab.txt
 ```

-After you run the program, an output HTML encoded in *UTF-8* file will be generated, in this case it will have the path "C:\\Users\\Chami\\Desktop\\test_tab_staff.html".
+After you run the program, an output HTML file encoded in *UTF-8* will be generated, in this case it will have the path "C:\\Users\\Chami\\Desktop\\test_tab_staff.html".
 To view this file, open it using a browser than can display the Unicode characters that are included such as [Mozilla Firefox 67.0 (64-bit)](https://www.mozilla.org/en-US/firefox/new/) or [Google Chrome Version 74.0.3729.169 (Official Build) (64-bit)](https://www.google.com/chrome/).

 **Note:** If you run the same command again, the contents of this file will be overwritten, so if you wish to save the first output, I would rename the file or move it to another directory.

 ### The Log File

 After the first time you run the program, a log file will be generated and placed in the same folder.
-You can ignore the log file, it is meant to provide a more organized way of displaying the operation of the program.
-All program output will be put here unless logging itself fails.
-In this case, check the console you ran the program in.
+All program output will be placed into this file unless the logging itself fails.
+This includes any errors that are reported, so this file should be checked to make sure your program ran successfully.
+It is meant to be a more organized display of program output than simply printing to the console program you ran the program from.

+**Note:** If a logging error occurs, that will be printed to the console.

 ### Using the Configuration File

 The configuration file is designed to provide the user more freedom in how the program runs.
 It may be best to examine the default configuration file before writing one on your own.
 And make sure it has the same name as the default configuration file.
 Furthermore, to help yourself, you can add line comments in the configuration file by placing a hashtag "#" at the beginning of each comment line (as with Python).
 Errors in the configuration file are also reported to the log file.

-**Important:** If you wish write your own configuration file and provide different settings for the various options that can be configured in this program, make sure you put the new options and settings in the same order as in the default configuration file.
+**Important:** If you wish to write your own configuration file and provide different settings for the various options that can be configured in this program, make sure you put the new options and settings in the same order as in the default configuration file.
 Otherwise, an error will occur.

 ### Note about Cygwin